ubihazard/probook-4x30s/README.md

 ### Wi-Fi

-Depending on a version of macOS you would choose to install, you might also need to change your wireless adapter to a compatible one.
+Depending on a version of macOS you would choose to install, you might also need to change your wireless adapter to compatible one.
 This is not going to be easy because ProBook 4x30s suffers from a dreaded BIOS Wi-Fi whitelist.
 Luckily, there are workarounds.
 You can install a compatible Atheros card and [rebrand](https://web.archive.org/web/20230315063103/https://www.tonymacx86.com/threads/rebranding-the-atheros-928x-cards-the-guide.115110/) it to pass whitelist check (BigSur), or you can try going for Broadcom BCM94352HMB (Monterey).
 The latter would require BIOS Wi-Fi whitelist [bypass hack](#broadcom-wi-fi) and a hardware mod on a card itself: you will need to mask certain PCB contacts with tiny pieces of kapton tape to prevent HP firmware from turning the Wi-Fi module off.
 (Without this mod only Bluetooth side will work.)

 ![BCM94352HMB Wi-Fi BIOS whitelist hardware hack](bcm94352hmb_hw_whitelist_hack.jpg)

-Chances are you already have a compatible Atheros AR9285 adapter so you can just install Big Sur if you don‘t want to bother with hardware mod.
+Chances are you already have a compatible Atheros AR9285 adapter so you can just install Big Sur without bothering with hardware modding.

 Alternatively, Intel Wi-Fi modules have recently became a viable option with [itlwm](https://github.com/OpenIntelWireless/itlwm "macOS Intel wireless kexts").
-You can try making your Intel Wi-Fi work by copying itlwm kext(s) to EFI Kexts folder and adding them in OpenCore `config.plist`.
+You can try making your Intel Wi-Fi work by copying itlwm kext(s) to EFI kexts folder and adding them in OpenCore `config.plist`.
 Anyway, Intel Wi-Fi setup won‘t be covered here.

 Whatever your choice of card would be, it must be of *half-size mini PCIe* form factor, *not M2*.